Utrecht to Australia: Unlocking scalable, low-cost V2G

 Amending Australian standards

-This project would represent the first time an AC-V2G charger has been brought into the Australian market, with the compliance pathway being unchartered territory.
+This project would represent the first time an AC-V2G charger/EV combination has been brought into the Australian market, with the compliance pathway being unchartered territory.
 One of the implications of this is that the key Australian Standard governing approval of bi-directional charging – AS4777.2 – Grid connection of energy systems via inverters, Part 2: Inverter requirements – is currently untested in its ability to in practice support AC-V2G technology.
 It was written with the intention of providing a pathway for both AC and DC bi-directional charging to receive grid code approval.
 However, the latest revision was able to draw from knowledge gained from market entry of a DC-V2G product, but not AC, and so amendments may be required to support this.

 Lowering costs and barriers to market entry

-V2G for both private and fleet EV owners
+V2G for all EV owners

 Project objectives